musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Anna:** Okay.

 **Dhammarato:** Yeah, it's surprising.
 It's really eye opening where the Buddha says that he only teaches the Four Noble Truths.
-He only teaches duka duka naroda.
+He only teaches dukkha, dukkha nirodha.
 So how can people get this stuff about him being a God, the knower of the worlds, the trainer of Davies.

 **Anna:** Yeah, yeah, yeah.
 Okay, okay, okay, okay, okay, okay.
 Yeah, that's very simple.
 I love this.
 And, and, and yeah, about simplicity.
 Like when I talk, like, thank you to you and Michael to send me friends, you know, I can practice with.